N-Ziermann/Password_Manager/README.md

 To guarantee the secure transmission of login details multiple layers of hashing are used.

-1. 2500 iterations of PBKDF2-SHA256 **on the password** with the users email used as a salt
+1. 500 iterations of PBKDF2-SHA256 **on the password** with the users email used as a salt

    (**client-side** JavaScript)

    The resulting hash will later be used as a key to en-/decrypt the users password-vault.

-2. 2500 iterations of PBKDF2-SHA256 **on the key** with the users email used as a salt
+2. 500 iterations of PBKDF2-SHA256 **on the key** with the users email used as a salt

    (**client-side** JavaScript)

    This hash can then be send to the server

-3. xxx iterations of PBKDF2-SHA256 **on the hash** with the users email used as a salt
+3. 100000 iterations of PBKDF2-SHA256 **on the hash** with the users email used as a salt

    (**server-side** Python)